microbus-io/fabric/docs/tech/codegen.md

 # name - All non-primitive types used in functions must be accounted for
 # description - Documentation
 # define - Define a new type with the specified fields (name: type)
+# import - The name of the imported type (defaults to the function name)
-# import - A path to another microservice that defines the type
+# source - The package path of the microservice that defines the type
 types:
   - name:
     description: